Window System Integration (WSI)

 be different than the order the images were presented.

-is zero, then vkAcquireNextImageKHR
+If timeout is zero, then vkAcquireNextImageKHR does not wait,

 and will either successfully acquire an image, or fail and return

-if no image is available.
+VK_NOT_READY if no image is available.

 If the specified timeout period expires before an image is acquired,

-vkAcquireNextImageKHR
+vkAcquireNextImageKHR returns VK_TIMEOUT.

-, the timeout period is treated as
+If timeout is UINT64_MAX, the timeout period is treated as

-will block until an image is
+infinite, and vkAcquireNextImageKHR will block until an image is

 acquired or an error occurs.

-Let S be the number of images in swapchain
+Let S be the number of images in swapchain.

-is created with
+If swapchain is created with

-VkSwapchainPresentModesCreateInfoEXT, let M be the maximum of
+VkSwapchainPresentModesCreateInfoKHR, let M be the maximum of

-the values in VkSurfaceCapabilitiesKHR::minImageCount
+the values in VkSurfaceCapabilitiesKHR::minImageCount when

 queried with each present mode in

-in
+VkSwapchainPresentModesCreateInfoKHR::pPresentModes in

 Otherwise, let M be the value of

-without a
+VkSurfaceCapabilitiesKHR::minImageCount without a

-VkSurfacePresentModeEXT as part of the query input.
+VkSurfacePresentModeKHR as part of the query input.

-should not be called if the number of images
+vkAcquireNextImageKHR should not be called if the number of images

 that the application has currently acquired is greater than S-M.

-is called when the number of images that the
+If vkAcquireNextImageKHR is called when the number of images that the

 application has currently acquired is less than or equal to S-M,

-must return in finite time with an allowed
+vkAcquireNextImageKHR must return in finite time with an allowed

-VkResult
+VkResult code.

 For example, a scenario here is when a compositor holds on to images which